 - Alex Harrison and Sarah-Jane Thurman created practice problems and led a review session open to entire cohort to prepare for the accounting exam.
 Rosario Casillo and James Collyer did the same for Management Science.
 Rashid Zubari, Seb Long and Farhan Haque likewise designed and led review sessions for Corporate Finance.

-- Class representative Diana Henderson organized the review sessions and recruited our Experts
+- Class representative Diana Henderson organised the review sessions and recruited our experts.

-- Others organized post-exam festivities to relieve stress and enjoy our time together.
+- Others organised post-exam festivities to relieve stress and enjoy our time together.

-After a term focusing on quantitative analysis, we are learning new ways of analysing organizations’ people and processes, as well as how to be more effective within our organizations.
+After a term focusing on quantitative analysis, we are learning new ways of analysing organisations’ people and processes, as well as how to be more effective within our organisations.

 In January, CJBS organised public speaking workshops for us in small groups to drill down on techniques appropriate to our individual skill levels to allow us to present in a more polished, engaging and effective manner.
 Although I have never before embraced public speaking opportunities, the workshop and the general support of my cohort gave me the confidence to accept an invitation to be a guest speaker on complex chapter 11 cases in the Advanced Financial Restructuring course offered to MBA and EMBA students at Rice University in Houston.
 My comfort zone has expanded unexpectedly in the last six months.

-In Organisational Behaviour we examined persuasion, influence, motivation, organizational change and strategies for overcoming resistance to change.
+In Organisational Behaviour we examined persuasion, influence, motivation, organisational change and strategies for overcoming resistance to change.
 In Operations Management we discussed process analysis and improvement.
-The subjects are different but unmistakably complimentary.
+The subjects are different but unmistakably complementary.